Lauris Strautmanis

-Lauris Strautmanis is a Latvian sport shooter.
+Lauris Strautmanis (born 5 June 1995) is a Latvian sport shooter.
 He won the bronze medal in the men's 10 metre air pistol event at the 2019 European Games held in Minsk, Belarus.
 He also won the silver medal in the mixed team 50 metre pistol event, alongside Agate Rašmane.
 In 2015, he also represented Latvia at the European Games held in Baku, Azerbaijan.
 He was also the flagbearer for Latvia during the opening ceremony of the 2015 European Games.